 Allow me to first define what a ripped body is:

 A ripped body is a body composition that has a high lean muscle percentage and a low body fat percentage.
-Conseuqently, muscle definition is highly visible in a ripped body.
-An example of this is Brad Pitt in the Fightclub film, who has a chiselled chest and visible abs.
+Consequently, muscle definition is highly visible in a ripped body.
+An example of this is Brad Pitt in the Fightclub film, who has a chiseled chest and visible abs.

 Here, Brad is 5″11 and weighs 155 pounds at around 6% body fat.
 This means he had around 145 pounds of lean mass (155 pounds x 6% = 145 pounds).

 Consequently, he has highly defined muscles.
-Furthermore, he has a chiselled upper body and visible abs.
+Furthermore, he has a chiseled upper body and visible abs.

 What Does A Ripped Body Require?

-So how can you get a get a ripped body?
+So how can you get a ripped body?

 Building a ripped body requires you to gain lean muscle mass and lose body fat.
-This is achieved by combining an intense resistance training programme, usually in the form of weight lifting, with a diet plan.
-As a result, muscle composition increases and fat composition decreases.
+This is achieved by combining an intense resistance training program, usually in the form of weight lifting, with a diet plan.
+As a result, muscle composition increases, and fat composition decreases.

 Your current body composition affects how you undergo the ripping process.

-Either way you’ll need to be lifting weights to gain muscle.
+Either way, you’ll need to be lifting heavy weights to gain muscle.

 The only difference is how you use nutrition to either lose body fat (for overweight guys) or maintain low body fat (for skinny guys).